Pagwin-Fedora/C-utils/README.md

-# this is the git repo for standard stuff I use in C
+# This branch is the branch for smart pointer types
-checkout the branch that you need at this moment future me
+such as unique\_ptr and shared\_ptr